build-your-own-internet/byoi/chapters/appendix/docker-router-troubleshooting.md

 ### Pets v.
 Cattle

 You might be wondering what the hell happened to our fun pets and their personalities.
 Well, we are in serious business territory now and there is no room for emotions and personality when it comes to serious business™.
 In other words, when you are dealing with large infrastructure, it's much easier to manage things when you assign roles to them that dictate how things are configured.
 Hence, we have Server(s), Client(s) and Router(s) instead of our lovable pets.

 There is an industry specific phrase that matches the theme here too.
-Within infrastructure industry, the popular way to see components of the infrastracture is as "cattle, not pets".
+Within infrastructure industry, the popular way to see components of the infrastructure is as "cattle, not pets".
 This is a mean way of saying we only care about the larger system and we care less about details of individual components.
 Those components are there to serve a purpose and once they are unable to, we can easily replace them with other components that can serve the same role.

 Since we do care about the roles, let's dive a little deeper into them and understand what we mean: